-2023 Annual Water Quality Report
+2024 Annual Water Quality Report

 The EPA requires regular sampling to ensure drinking water safety.
-The Village of Ney conducted sampling for bacteria; inorganic; radiological; synthetic organic compounds; volatile organic compounds; disinfection byproducts and lead & copper during 2023.
-Samples were collected for a total of 46 different contaminants most of which were not detected in the Village of Ney water supply.
+The Village of Ney conducted sampling for bacteria, chlorine residual, nitrate, disinfection byproducts, and lead & copper during 2024.
+Samples were collected for a total of 14 different contaminants most of which were not detected in the Village of Ney water supply.
 The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, are more than one year old.